JeffreyBenjaminBrown/lumatone-isomorphic/sample-output/README.md

 because each octave is on a separate MIDI channel, and its MIDI note values lie exclusively in the interval [0,30].

-## The two 41-edo Bosanquet layouts
+## The 41-edo Bosanquet layout

+There are two of them, which are equal except for pitch shift.
 They have these names:
 ```
 41edo.7right.3downleft.+1channels.ltn